November 6, 2024 - The History of New Zealand through a Libertarian Anarchist lens. Please enjoy the ideas and let me know what you think.

 By AHNZ

 Today in history, 17 July, 1857, Henry Havelock became a hero to our Victorian ancestors.
-The seasoned old soldier’s tactics had quelled the Indian Mutiny and taking back the town of Cawnpore.
+The seasoned old soldier’s tactics had quelled the Indian Mutiny and taken back the town of Cawnpore.
 He also held out during the siege of Lucknow alongside the civilian administrator Henry Lawrence.

 Best of all, Havelock died on the job so The State could celebrate and honor him without blowback.
 Dead men can’t go on to tarnish their reputations.
 Nor do those who cannonise the dead and invest power and fame in them need to worry that it can be used.
 Dead people are safe for official people to elevate.
 The siege of Lucknow killed Havelock and he died shortly after its successful relief.